-2.2.1 Hare activity within 500m of the proposed scheme were assessed by collating incidental records made by a team of ecologists whilst conducting other animal and plant surveys over a fifteen week period.
+Hare activity within 500m of the proposed scheme was assessed by collating incidental records made by a team of ecologists whilst conducting protected species and Phase 1 Habitat surveys.
 This involved recording signs indicative of the presence of hare including form depressions, prints, droppings and sightings.
 In addition to the daytime incidental reports, there were a number of crepuscular and/or nocturnal incidental opportunities (bat, squirrel, birds) therefore, these results can be used as an indicator of relative abundance.
 This methodology was approved by SNH prior to the commencement of the survey.